 Welcome to the website of Dr. Jeffrey Blessing.
 Here I’ll post articles in various categories to assist visitors in finding interesting material to read.
-The categories for the articles I’ve posted so far are listed above.
+The categories are listed below the banner, at the top of the page.

 I’ve created several handouts to support the Telecommunications course I teach at MSOE.
 The links are as follows: 1) Timeline, 2) GrohmannDisplay describes installing the first trans-Atlantic telegraph cable, see: here for more info.
 3) DidBellStealGraysIdea for the telephone!

 In 1837, Charles Wheatstone and William Cooke exploited the relatively new discovery of electro-magnetism by Michael Faraday to produce a “direct-read” telegraph (at left).
 Faraday had demonstrated that an electrical current flowing through a coil of wire generates a magnetic field.
 Similarly a magnet moving within a coil of wire generates electricity.
 Wheatstone and Cooke used these ideas to devise a system whereby electricity sent down a wire passes through a coil at the far end.
 The magnetic field generated in the coil then moves a magnetized compass needle.
 If the flow of electricity is reversed then so too the magnetic field in the coil is reversed and hence, the compass needle is deflected in the opposite direction.
 In this way, the direction of electric current flow can be made to move a needle to the left or right.
 Using this basic principle, Wheatstone and Cooke constructed an instrument that comprised 5 needles arranged on a grid of letters.